jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     AssertionError: '34' != 0

   this shows that the second item (item one) from splitting ``"12:34"`` on the separator ``':'`` is ``"34"``
-* I change the expected value in the same way and the test passes bringing me back to the unsolved :doc:`/exceptions/TypeError`
+* I change the expected value in the same way

   .. code-block:: python